Retrospective ideas agile

 Less: What should we do less of?

-Retrospective method 10
+Classics: Sprint Retrospective Template 10

 Thumbs up, Thumbs down, new ideas and recognition 👍👎